Crimes Against Humanity and War Crimes Act (S.C. 2000, c. 24) [Link]

 The data in Sheridan et al., 2020, and BAE Systems Detica and London Metropolitan University, 2012 are important hallmarks.
 The Guide page (here) contains additional links, as does the Zersetzung page (here).

-Sheridan et al., 2020 (here) that suggests crimes such as this might be widespread.
+The text in Sheridan et al., 2020 (here) that suggests crimes such as this might be widespread.
 Sheridan began with a dataset of over twenty million online testimonies, which is half the population of Canada.
 That staggering metric is too big to preclude the ultimate conclusion of the study (here), which recognized that sophisticated gang-stalking is a “widespread phenomenon” that was "subject to very little scientific examination".
 A crime such as this requires the existence of a framework, and frameworks are never developed for the sake of an isolated project.
 To that end, I would infer that the same overarching project interest might be applied to countless other victims, which reinforces the importance of whistleblower support.

 How do you know this online criminal cohort is targeting you specifically?